New growth coming out in the early spring

 One row planted 5 to 10 ft apart will give an effective windbreak, screen and

-a 30% reduction in the wind during the winter with no leaves.
-They get
+spacing we show a 30% reduction in the wind during the winter with no leaves.

-leaves on in early April and hold them until the middle of Nov. here in Iowa so
+They get leaves on in early April and hold them until the middle of Nov. here in

 of the first year it is in the ground.
 We sell and plant potted Austrees anytime